 While taking on debt has always affected credit scores, under FICO's 10 T scoring model, introduced in 2020, people who take out personal loans could get an even lower score than under other scoring models.
 Under the 10 T model, consumers who transfer their credit card debt to a personal loan and then accumulate more credit card debt, in particular, will probably see their credit scores fall.

-Car title loans, also known as auto title loans or vehicle title loans, are high-cost, small-dollar, short-term loans that your car or another vehicle, like a motorcycle, as collateral.
+Car title loans, also known as "auto title loans" or "vehicle title loans," are high-cost, small-dollar, short-term loans that use your car or another vehicle, like a motorcycle, as collateral.
 These loans have few or no credit requirements, and many lenders won't even check your credit history.

 Like with a payday loan, you'll have to repay the loan, plus interest and maybe a fee, by a specific deadline, generally 15, 30, or 60 days later, or longer with some lenders.
-Most lenders allow you to make the payment in person, through the lender's website, or by automatic withdrawal from your bank account.
+Most lenders allow you to pay in person, through the lender's website, or by automatic withdrawal from your bank account.
 If you repay the loan, you get the car's title back.

-A car title loan could end up costing you a lot of money, especially if you take out one loan after another.
+A car title loan could cost you a lot of money, especially if you take out one loan after another.
 Or you might lose your vehicle to repossession.
 According to the Federal Trade Commission, monthly finance charges of 25% (300% annual interest) are standard.

 Some states have a law that makes vehicle title lending illegal.

 Millions of patients sign up for medical credit cards, such as CareCredit, offered in the waiting rooms of physicians' and dentists' offices.
 These cards help people pay their medical bills.

 But if you use a medical credit card to pay your medical bills, the Consumer Financial Protection Bureau says interest payments can increase those bills by hundreds or thousands of dollars.